Top 10 Tournament Tips

 1. MTT Bankroll Management

-Optimising bankroll management is crucial to avoid losing money.
-You need to cover at least 100 buy-ins to avoid MTT variance and downswings.
+Optimising the appropriate bankroll management is crucial to avoid losing money playing MTTs.
+You need to cover at least 100 buy-ins in MTT bankroll management to avoid variance and downswings.
+Some pro high stakes MTT players (cough* Chris Moorman) have gone up to 20 games in a row without cashing out.
+Mental I know, but if you play enough volume you’re going to go through tough periods.
 Re-buy tournaments need a committment of at least 5 buy-ins.
 This allows you to play a loose-agressive game and take advantage of the structure.

 2. Tight-Agressive (TAG) in the Early Stages of a Tournament